Senteur System

 Think of all the colour green suggests to you: fresh, sometimes sharp scents dominated by leafy, grassy, arboreal crisp accords.
 Brisk, energising, natural and clean.

 Leather accords are variously polished, smoky, juicy, supple or suedey.
 Sophisticated, varied and imaginative.
 Assertive and seductive.
-Animal-derived raw materials are generally no longer used.

 Caron’s Tabac Blond (1919) introduced a century of scents based on accords of tobacco.
 Acrid, smoky, honeyed, green or damp.
 Intriguingly aromatic; still mildly controversial.